 Bark color and texture

-Grayish-brown to reddish-brown, with strongy fibers and a network of ridges and shallow furrows.
+Grayish-brown to reddish-brown, with stringy fibers and a network of ridges and shallow furrows.

 Leaf or needle arrangement, size, shape, and texture

-Soft and green, with spreading flat sprays of overlapping scales at the ends of short, ascending branches
+Needles are soft and green, with spreading flat sprays of overlapping scales at the ends of short, ascending branches.

 Fruit, cone, nut, and seed descriptions

 Tiny oval seed cones mature from yellow to light brown.
 When cones open they look like little roses.

 Danica (Thuja occidentalis ‘Danica’) is a small, compact, ball-shaped shrub, growing 2 feet high and wide.
 Tolerates light shade and wet sites.
 Useful in foundation plantings, rock gardens, low hedges, or as accent plant.

 Emerald Green (Thuja occidentalis ‘Smaragd’) is a small tree with a narrow, pyramidal habit, growing 10 to 15 feet high and 3 to 4 feet wide.
 Retains green color in winter.
 Tolerates heat, cold, and wet sites.
 Useful as a specimen plant, in groups, or as a hedge.

 Globosa (Thuja occidentalis ‘Globosa’) is a medium-sized, broadly rounded shrub, growing 4 to 6 feet high and wide.
 Foliage may turn slightly gray-green in winter.
 Useful foundation plantings and as a hedge or accent plant.